nilhansuer/SmartFinanceManagementApp/README.md

 <h1 align="center" id="title">Smart Finance Management App</h1>

-<p id="description">An application that enables users to manage their financial process more efficiently using cutting-edge Android components.</p>
+<p id="description">The application, that is developed using cutting-edge Android components, enables users to manage their financial process more efficiently.</p>